aleen42/PersonalWiki/post/complex_font_size/complex_font_size.md

 It then goes through the tree in top-down order (this is parallelized in Stylo), figuring out which declarations *apply* to each element and in which order -- some declarations have precedence over others.
 Then it will compute each relevant declaration against the element's style (and parent style, among other bits of info), and store this value in the element's "computed style".

-There are a bunch of optimizations that Gecko and Servo do here to avoid duplicated work ^[2](https://manishearth.github.io/blog/2017/08/10/font-size-an-unexpectedly-complex-css-property/#fn:2)^ .
+There are a bunch of optimizations that Gecko and Servo do here to avoid duplicated work [<a id="fnref2" href="#fn2">2</a>] .
 There's a bloom filter for quickly checking if deep descendent selectors apply to a subtree.
 There's a "rule tree" that helps cache effort from determining applicable declarations.
 Computed styles are reference counted and shared very often (since the default state is to inherit from the parent or from the default style).

 But ultimately, this is the gist of what happens.